 Last season (2019/20) was his best numerically despite the season ending 6 weeks early, as they ended on 46 winners (from their 50 horse yard) with a total of just shy of £380,000.
 That came at a strike rate of 22%, and there were only two trainers inside the top 25 with a better strike rate.

 To visit the Jamie Snowden Racing website please click here.

-Another new trainer to add to our panel for the 2019/2020 season.
 Tom is based at Down Farm in the picturesque Slad Valley in Gloucestershire and has been training horses since 1995 with his wife Sophie and has turned the 400-acre farm into a state of the art racehorse training centre for some of the top National Hunt horses in Great Britain and France.
 His facilities are constantly being updated and are second to none with 3 unique all-weather gallops and top class schooling grounds.
 The combination of these facilities and his dedicated team of staff are a proven formula in the horse racing industry.
 The relaxed environment surrounding the yard enables their horses to achieve their full potential and provide connections with some great days out!